saintpetejackboy/GHLFreeRelay/README.md

 Here is how it works:

 GHL is a scam MLM service and they want to charge you "premium" to do stuff like this.
 Second, Zapier (whom you likely would end up using at some point) is ALSO a garbage, incoherently expensive service.
-I hope people realize how easy it is to do this stuff for basically free.
+I hope people realize how easy it is to do this for virtually $0.

 What are the limitations?